sailik1991/sailik1991/README.md

 ### Hi there 👋

 I am a Ph.D. candidate at the Arizona State University.
 I have worked as a Software Developer at Amazon before joing my PhD and as a Research Intern (also) at Amazon after joining graduate studies.
+I have been also been fortunate to be awarded the IBM PhD Fellowship.
 Over the last few years, I have been busy committing code for supporting reproducable research results.

 I am a disciple of the [Tao of Programming](http://www.mit.edu/~xela/tao.html) and a follower of [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882)ing practices.
 During old-times, I was a software engineer by day and a security certifier by night.
 Currently, I am interested in game-theory, AI planning, security and robustness of cyber and machine learning systems.